PaulineRoca/AIP2016/00_Installation/install.md

 ```

- * update your repository list
+ * update your repository list, then execute the apt install commands

 ```
 sudo apt-get update
 sudo apt-get install r-base r-base-core r-base-html
 ```

+### Rstudio
- * [ ] and, for Rstudio, replacing the XX by the version numbers
+ * in a terminal, execute the following command, replacing the XX by the version numbers

 ```
     sudo apt-get install libjpeg62